tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 # Acknowledgments

-The authors would like to thank Eric Rescorla and Nick Sullivan for discussions on earlier versions of this draft.
+The authors would like to thank Eric Rescorla, Martin Thomson, and Nick Sullivan for discussions on earlier versions of this draft.